LuigiClemente/airflow_flight_checker-/README.md

 4. FlightChecker Class: A `FlightChecker` class is defined to handle flight checking operations.
 It has an initializer method (`__init__`) that loads environment variables related to flights, airports, airlines, intervals, thresholds, and weather conditions.

-5. FlightChecker Methods: The `FlightChecker` class defines several methods:
+5. FlightChecker Methods: The `FlightChecker` class defines two methods:

-    *   `get_flight_info`: Sends a request to the flights API to retrieve flight information for a specific airport and airline.
-    *   `check_flights`: Checks the flights for a given airport and airline, considering opening and closing hours.
+    *   `check_flights`: Checks the flights for a given airport, considering the opening and closing hours.
 If a flight is delayed or canceled within specific criteria, it prints the status and calls the `notify_plugin` method.

+    *   `notify_plugin`: This method is a placeholder for notifying a plugin or external system about the flight status.
+The implementation of this method depends on your specific needs and can be customized accordingly.
     *   `notify_plugin`: Placeholder method for notifying a plugin about flight status.
 The implementation depends on specific requirements.

 6. Initializing the FlightChecker: An instance of the `FlightChecker` class is created named `flight_checker`.

 7. Defining Default Arguments for the DAG: A dictionary named `default_args` is defined to specify default arguments for the tasks in the DAG.
 These arguments include the start date, number of retries, and retry delay.